mcornick/clilol/docs/index.md

 - `/etc/clilol` (macOS or Unix)
 - `%AppData%\clilol` (Windows)

-The file should look like one of these, substituting your own username and API key:
+The file should look like one of these, substituting your own details:

 === "config.yaml"

     ```yaml
     ---
     username: tomservo
+    email: tomservo@gizmonics.example.com
     apikey: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
     ```